CIO / IT Director

 Most AI on ServiceNow stops at the demo.
 Connecting a model to an instance is easy.
 Making it safe enough for production is the real job: data that stays where it belongs, and agents that do only what they're allowed to.
 That takes ServiceNow knowledge, not just an API key.

-I treat the model as the easy part and the governance as the work.
-The result is AI you can put in front of an auditor, not just a slide.
+I treat the model as the easy part and the governance as the work — concrete use cases, scoped to your data and your platform, that you can put in front of an auditor.

 One governed surface for AI to act through, instead of a dozen brittle scripts that each reinvent auth and error handling.